 Technically, there are three main classifications for cable cars.
 It can be a little confusing, but there aren't three types in total.
 There are three classifications, which are further subdivided

-First, there are differences in how the carrier is supported and towed, then there are the types of running methods, and finally, whether people are carried in a box-shaped carrier or an open carrier.
+First, there are differences in how the carrier is supported and towed; second, there are differences in the type of travel method; and third, there are differences in whether people are transported in a box-shaped carrier or in an open carrier.

-From here, we will explain each of the three categories in detail.
+From here, we will explain the details of each of these three classifications.

 ① Classification by support and traction method